 - Act now by implementing strategies and interventions to curb the spread of resistance.

 At the International Livestock Research Institute (ILRI), the CGIAR AMR Hub leverages partnerships and innovative programs to strengthen the fight against AMR.
-A key output of the Hub’s efforts is its dedication to enhancing capacities in low- and middle-income countries (LMICs) through comprehensive training programs for laboratory professionals.
+A key output of the hub’s efforts is its dedication to enhancing capacities in low- and middle-income countries through comprehensive training programs for laboratory professionals.

 Training for a stronger response to AMR

-The CGIAR AMR Hub's achievements include its extensive training initiatives in antimicrobial susceptibility testing (AST), laboratory assessments, and bacterial identification, supported by the International Centre for Antimicrobial Resistance Solutions (ICARS), the International Action Against Stunting Hub, and the Regional Integrated Agricultural Development in the Great Lakes (PRDAIGL) project which aims to improve productivity and marketing of milk and dairy products in Burundi.
+The hub's achievements include its extensive training initiatives in antimicrobial susceptibility testing (AST), laboratory assessments, and bacterial identification, supported by the International Centre for Antimicrobial Resistance Solutions (ICARS), the International Action Against Stunting Hub, and the Regional Integrated Agricultural Development in the Great Lakes (PRDAIGL) project which aims to improve productivity and marketing of milk and dairy products in Burundi.

-Finally, the AMR Hub has trained six laboratory staff from the National Veterinary Reference Lab in Burundi on sample collection, media preparation, bacterial identification and isolate storage.
-This training was conducted both at ILRI and in Burundi through the PRDAIGL project.
+The hub has also trained six laboratory staff from the National Veterinary Reference Laboratory in Burundi on sample collection, media preparation, bacterial identification and isolate storage.
+This training was conducted at ILRI and in Burundi through the PRDAIGL project.

 Linnet Ochieng, ILRI’s research officer who conducted these trainings, shared, ‘Training in bacterial identification and antimicrobial susceptibility testing is a game changer for enhancing local laboratory capacities.
 By empowering lab professionals where they are, we build sustainable expertise that directly impacts public health, animal welfare and food safety.
 This training ensures that lab staff can accurately identify bacterial strains and assess their resistance profiles, leading to more precise treatment options, strengthening national surveillance systems, optimizing antibiotic use, and curbing the spread of AMR.’

-These initiatives reflect the CGIAR AMR Hub's commitment to equipping laboratory professionals with critical skills to identify and manage AMR in their local contexts.
+These initiatives reflect the commitment of the CGIAR AMR Hub to equipping laboratory professionals with critical skills to identify and manage AMR in their local contexts.

-Arshnee Moodley, CGIAR AMR Hub Lead shares, ‘Strengthening AMR testing capacity is about giving health and veterinary professionals, and our policymakers the tools and knowledge they need to take action against AMR.
-By improving how we diagnose and respond, we preserve the effectiveness of the antimicrobials we rely on, protect animal health, and support livelihoods and food security.
-This work is also a critical step toward keeping the promises made at the United Nations General Assembly (UNGA) high-level meeting on AMR to improve surveillance and monitoring, build stronger health systems and reduce the number of deaths related to AMR’.
+Arshnee Moodley, team leader of the CGIAR AMR Hub shares, ‘Strengthening AMR testing capacity is about giving health and veterinary professionals and policymakers the tools and knowledge they need to take action against AMR.
+By improving how we diagnose and respond to bacterial infections, we preserve the effectiveness of the antimicrobials we rely on, protect animal health, and support livelihoods and food security.
+This work is also a critical step toward keeping the promises made at the United Nations General Assembly high-level meeting on AMR to improve surveillance and monitoring, build stronger health systems and reduce the number of deaths related to AMR’.

 As we mark WAAW 2024, the CGIAR AMR Hub invites global stakeholders to join in this effort—educating communities, advocating for effective commitments, and acting now to secure the future of global health.